vktr274/computer-vision-image-correction-enhancement/README.md

 ### Source to Target Color Correction using eCDF

-For the purpose of this task we created the following function in the `utils.py` file: `get_cdf` and `change_images_cdf`.
+For the purpose of this task we created the following functions in the `utils.py` file: `get_cdf` and `change_images_cdf`.
 The `get_cdf` function calculates the cumulative distribution function of a channel in an image.
 The `change_images_cdf` function performs color correction for multiple images (sources) to match the colors of another image (target).

 The following code was used to perform color correction for the images: